 Wayne portrays the farmers’ dogged leader, John Phillips, who is against deserting the land after the government had condemned it as “hopeless.”

 However, when his plea is futile, he organizes the farmers’ departure for a better land in Oregon.
 And he persuades Leni, with whom he is now romantically involved, and her father to stay on despite the hardships.

 The film’s worst element is its incredulous subplot.
-Leni’s former fiancé, a German doctor (Roland Varno), suddenly show up in San Francisco turns out to be a Nazi, who wishes to take her back to the Reich to reap “the benefits and glory of its conquests.”
+The doctor and his daughter take a detour to San Francisco when they learn that the daughter’s fiance was not killed by the Nazis in Austria, but has come to America.
+Leni’s fiancé, a German doctor named Eric Von Scherer (Roland Varno) turns out to be a loyal Nazi who wishes to take her back to the Reich to reap “the benefits and glory of its conquests.”

 Despite dramatic shortcomings, Wayne’s Phillips get to express his patriotic American ideology, when he tells Leni: “The way I figured out it, you stopped being a refugee when you come through Ellis Island.
 There’s no reason why you can’t start being a pioneer now–even in the Dust Bowl.”

 Later on, Wayne complains to the Department of Agriculture, when it claims that Asheville Forks is doomed: “You can’t shove us around…We are not licked yet.”

 Wayne shows nothing but contempt for the dissenters and potential deserters.
 When one of them suggests, “We can always stay here and go on relief,” Wayne’s response is short and terse: “That’s right, you can do that.”

 In a modern-day version of an old wagon train, the town moves to Oregon under John Phillips’s leadership, not without differences of opinion and friction among the followers.